 The Authorized Buyers Real-time Bidding system has a maximum rate of callouts, expressed in Queries Per Second (QPS), that can be sent to a bidder's servers.
 Pretargeting matches that exceed the limit are dropped.
 The limit serves the following purposes:

 - Protect bidders from receiving more requests than their servers can handle.

 - Conserve Authorized Buyers resources when the bidder isn't interested in receiving all eligible callouts, for example, if the bidder is in test mode.

-The limit is configured and enforced per bidder server URL (technically per trading location-URL pair, but bidders should not use the same server URL in multiple trading locations).
-The limit can be configured by the TAM or by the bidder through the Authorized Buyers API.
+The limit is configured and enforced per bidder server URL, technically per trading location-URL pair.
+However, bidders shouldn't use the same server URL in multiple trading locations.
+The limit can be configured by a Technical Account Manager (TAM) or by the bidder through the Authorized Buyers API.

 The maximum quota limit for your bidder also depends on your recent spend.
 Your effective quota limit before error throttling is the minimum of the configured quota and spend-based quota.
 You can view your spend-based quota on the RTB Graphs dashboard.

-- Adjusts within minutes to changing error rates.
+Adjusts within minutes to changing error rates.